Chapter 8 : The Shrieking Shack

 I ascend the steps as fast as my drunken stupor will allow.
 Once I reach the landing, all visibility is lost.
 There is a thicker coating of dust up here, and all the doors I can make out are closed.
 But suddenly I hear a thump in one room and voices.
 I am confused, wondering why he’s up here shut up in a room.
 I head over to the door and open it, peering inside.

 My heart drops at what I see.
-Sirius is sprawled out with the redheaded sixth year girl on the bed.
+Sirius is pressed up against a girl on the other side of the room, her back to me.
 She sloppily is clutching his back and straddling him, her skirt barely on and shirt unbuttoned.
 Sirius’s dark hair is blocking his face, but I can hear him laughing and whispering to her.

 I am halfway through the door, but they haven’t so much as noticed me.
 I am struck and frozen.